 Favorite quote from the author:

 If this was all you knew about me you might say that I have it pretty rough, but I wouldn’t say so.
-That’s because I’ve learned how to use intentional thinking through mindfulness, along with many other techniques, to make it through tough times of all kinds.
+That’s because I’ve learned how to use intentional thinking to make it through tough times of all kinds.

-You’ll discover just a few of the many coping techniques in Pema Chodron’s When Things Fall Apart: Heart Advice for Difficult Times.
+You’ll discover that and other coping techniques in Pema Chodron’s When Things Fall Apart: Heart Advice for Difficult Times.
 The simple tools she teaches will build up your ability to bounce back after almost anything life throws at you.

 Here are 3 helpful lessons from this book that I think you’ll enjoy: